raffaeleflorio/oogent/README.md

 # OOGent (Object-Oriented aGent)

-OOGent is a minimal Java 21 library to build LLM agents.
-It's written with Object-Oriented principle in mind.
+OOGent is a minimal Java 21 library useful to build LLM agents.
+It's written with Object-Oriented principles in mind.
 It relies on [langchain4j](https://docs.langchain4j.dev) to communicate with an LLM.

 # Features